HENRICO, VA (WWBT) - Federal investigators are executing search warrants at the Lumber Liquidators offices in Henrico and Toano.

 But NBC12 uncovered information that says the reason for this raid is that protected wood was being illegally imported.
 The investigation reveals that the wood species is part of the habitat of the highly endangered Siberian tiger.

-The wood originates in Russia and is processed in China, but according to information on the documents, government agents suspect the it was declared as coming from other countries.
+The wood originates in Russia and is processed in China, but according to information on the documents, government agents suspect that it was declared as coming from other countries.
 That would be a violation of the "Lacey Act," which combats trafficking of "illegal" wildlife, fish and plants.

 Toano is the Lumber Liquidators headquarters, but this investigation also involves a raid on the Henrico store on West Broad Street.